yardw/HierarchicalSearches.jl/README.md

 ## What is a moduli space?
 An isomorphic space of a class of objects, naively speaking.
 ### Examples
-- All the possible(or an infinite number of) poison dart frogs in the world  $\to$ A hyperplane in the space of traits of poison dart frogs
+- All the possible(or an infinite number of) poison dart frogs in the world  $\to$ A subregion in the space of traits of poison dart frogs

 <div align="center">
     <img src="assets/Colorful-poison-dart-frogs.jpg" width="40%" title="Cited from https://www.pestwiki.com/">